 The Last 30 Days window can become a problem for you if your customers typically have a much longer consideration period.
 What happens if it usually takes someone months to come to a decision?
 In this case, you will want to choose Last 90 Days, Last 180 Days, or maybe even Lifetime to make sure that your customers entire journey is included when training the model.

-How Conversion and Lookback Windows Work Together
+How Target Date and Lookback Windows Work Together

-A combination of the Conversion window and Lookback window defines the earliest date an interaction can occur and be included in the model.
+A combination of the Target Date window and Lookback window defines the earliest date an interaction can occur and be included in the model.
 For example, if you are using Last 30 Days for both windows, the earliest interaction that is included in the model could be 60 days ago.
 That doesn’t mean there has to be an interaction 60 days ago, but that there definitely won’t be any interactions included from 61 days ago.

 The Lookback window is tied to the date when a path converts.
 This means that if the earliest target event occurred 28 days ago, the earliest possible date that an interaction can occur will be 58 days ago.